Please change orientation

-nARCHITECTS (with James Corner Field Operations, Team Lead) was one of four finalists for the Detroit West Riverfront competition.
+nARCHITECTS (with team lead James Corner Field Operations) was one of four finalists for the Detroit West Riverfront competition.
 Within the larger landscape we designed a Porch, conceived as a flexible armature, to span the edge of the park.

-At 2,140 ft long, the open armature of glulam timber and steel supports a variety of amenities and elements, variously providing shade, shelter from rain, or voids open to the sky.
-Beneath this canopy, a number of smaller gable roofed structures support different programs – greenhouse, café, restrooms, storage.
+At 2,140 feet long, the open system of glulam timber and steel supports a variety of amenities and elements, variously providing shade, shelter from rain, or voids open to the sky.
+Beneath this canopy, a number of smaller gable-roofed structures support different programs – greenhouse, café, restrooms, storage.

-The Porch celebrates Detroit’s industrial past, albeit with current innovations in mass timber that speak to the city’s green future.
+The Porch celebrates Detroit’s industrial past, calling on current innovations in mass timber that speak to the city’s green future.

-If one were to hover above the Porch for the Detroit Riverfront, one would perceive that it stretches the entire length of the proposed park, acting as both a threshold and catalyst for human activity in an under-utilized area of the city.
-From an eye-level vantage points however, the Porch might appear not only endless, but possibly a work in progress.
+If one were to hover above the Porch for the Detroit Riverfront, one would recognize that it stretches the entire length of the proposed park, acting as both a threshold and catalyst for human activity in an underused area of the city.
+From an eye-level vantage point, however, the Porch might appear not only endless, but possibly a work in progress.

 Client: Detroit West Riverfront